Original Douay-Rheims 1582–1610 First English Vulgate Translation

 7 false calumny, all more grievous than death.

-8 A jealous woman is the sorrow and mourning of the heart.
+8 A jealous woman is the grief and mourning of the heart.

 9 In a jealous woman is a scourge of the tongue, communicating with all.